The Midnight Diners: Tokyo Experience

 Insider info about the local Tokyo nightlife scene and bar hopping in Kichijoji’s Harmonica Yokocho

-The meeting point is the Park Exit of Kichijoji Station, which is accessible by the JR Chuo-Sobu Line, Chuo Line, and Keio-Inokashira Line.
+The meeting point is the North Exit of Kichijoji Station in front of baskin robbins, which is accessible by the JR Chuo-Sobu Line, Chuo Line, and Keio-Inokashira Line.
 The station is just 14 minutes from Shinjuku, 20 minutes from Shibuya, and 26 minutes from Tokyo Station.

 The minimum drinking age is 20 years in Japan, so this bar hopping tour is only available for those who are 20 years of age or older.